Jasmine Rose Penter, LCSW

 What do you attribute your success to?

-I attribute my success to my time attending an all-female college in Pittsburgh.
+I attribute my success to my time attending an all-female college in Pittsburgh, Pennsylvania from 1997-2001.
 That experience gave me the confidence to succeed independently, both personally and professionally.
 I also value the broader benefits of women’s education, including higher graduation rates and career success, while appreciating how those environments reduce competitive pressures and create strong foundations for lasting relationships.

 Q